Data Architect: Responsibilities, Types, Skills & More

 6. Collaboration

-Working closely with other stakeholders, such as business analysts, data scientists, and developers, to understand data requirements and align data architecture with the organization’s overall objectives.
+Working closely with other stakeholders, such as business analysts, data scientists, and developers, data architects help in aligning data architecture with the organization’s overall objectives.

 7. Technology selection